 Read exciting travel reports live from the resorts, news and tips for preparing ski holidays and special weather and snow reports in the Snowplaza ski blog.
 The Snowplaza team reports regularly from the mountains and keeps you informed about the latest trends in skiing and snowboarding.
 In addition, you will find tips and news about interesting new products; skis, snowboards, gadgets, clothing and equipment as well as advice and ideas for your next ski holidays.

 You’ll usually find the calorie-laden Käsespätzle served with a side of salad, so you can happily kid yourself that it’s a healthy choice.
 Cheesy goodness served in a hot pan all mixed up with fried onions and spices...
 YUM!
 Not only is this the perfect mountain restaurant dish to keep you going for an afternoon on the slopes, but it also makes perfect soakage for après-ski.
 What more could you ask for?
-If you miss this perfect dish when you get home after your ski holidays, here’s a recipe ...
+If you miss this perfect dish when you get home after your ski holidays, here’s a recipe so y...
 Read more ›

 Tiroler Gröstl is classic après-ski food, the kind of dish skiers and snowboarders crave after we come off the slopes and shelter from the blizzard inside a cosy mountain restaurant.
 This traditional Austrian delicacy is actually fairly easy to make, giving you the option of whipping up a batch in the warmth and comfort of your hotel room instead of braving the elements to go to a restaurant and pay through the nose for your plate.
 Without further ado, here’s our recipe for Tiroler Gröstl....
 Read more ›